santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Handoff-Process.md

 ## Hand Over Process for Non-24*7
 1. Confirm this is a good candidate for handover.
 Has the customer specifically requested a handoff?
 If not, does it really need to be transferred?
+Is the customer currently available to continue working 24*7?
-1. Log good case notes before beginning handoff process.
+2. Log good case notes before beginning handoff process.
 You may use our [Notes Guides](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki?wikiVersion=GBwikiMaster&_a=edit&pagePath=%2FBig%20Data%2FSupport%20Engineer%20Best%20Practices%2FCase%20Management%2FCase%20Handoff%20Process&pageId=306262&anchor=hand-over-notes-template) as a template.
 Your notes should give the next engineer a full picture of the case even if a warm handoff cannot occur.
-2. Add <Need APAC/IST/EMEA/US SE> prefix per customer's region/request to the internal case title.
+3. Add <Need APAC/IST/EMEA/US SE> prefix per customer's region/request to the internal case title.
-3. Add the case to the [Case Transfer](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fteams.microsoft.com%2Fl%2Fchannel%2F19%253a9ccd3c2acbbd4e729c66270c4383bf4b%2540thread.skype%2FCase%252520Transfer%3FgroupId%3Dd6c5d9c8-f14e-4cb6-a79a-1874c3b84cb6%26tenantId%3D72f988bf-86f1-41af-91ab-2d7cd011db47&data=02%7C01%7CShijie.Li%40microsoft.com%7C4ad1ddc4752f41cedf5008d6e8a6bab4%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C636952200400824869&sdata=J%2FyTlcWqA30oBgiwx0D74TByJGxQ69D%2FuYgrFTTvaf0%3D&reserved=0) list.
+4. Add the case to the [Case Transfer](https://microsoft.sharepoint.com/teams/BigDataAnalyticsPOD/Lists/Transfer/AllItems.aspx?p=11) list.
 You can find the link to the list at the top of the page:
 ![image.png](/.attachments/image-f96e38aa-f73f-4483-93ad-c859dd03eec3.png)
-4. If the handoff call is within your hours, attend the handoff call to move this case first.
+5. If the handoff call is within your hours, attend the handoff call to move this case first.
 If it is not within your hours, **transfer the case back to queue.**
-5. Send email to sqldmmdt@microsoft.com to ask for reassignment.
+6. Send email to sqldmmdt@microsoft.com to ask for reassignment.
 	**Reference Email Subject:**
 	Big Data DM, please reassign <Prem/Pro> <Severity> <case number> to <APAC/IST/EMEA/US SE> - Skill: <product skill>